 The R&D that launched Apollo 11

-Kennedy had actually started the ball rolling in an address to Congress on 25 March 1961, in which he said that the USA “should commit itself to achieving the goal, before this decade is out, of landing a man on the Moon and returning him safely to the Earth.”
-At this point, very little was known about travelling in space – Yuri Gagarin’s historic flight was still three weeks away, with an American manned launch a further month in the future.
-NASA’s engineers listened to the speech with a mix of excitement and trepidation, since they were very much aware of the vast challenge that lay before them.
-This was a challenge recognised by Kennedy himself, and acknowledged in the speech at Rice where he compared the moon objective to climbing mountains, and to Alcock and Brown’s first transatlantic flight.
-He went on to say “We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard; because that goal will serve to organize and measure the best of our energies and skills, because that challenge is one that we are willing to accept…” This is key to any innovative endeavour, the recognition that the challenge exists, but it can be overcome through the marshalling of resources applied to resolve the difficulties.
+Kennedy had actually started the ball rolling in an address to Congress on 25 March 1961, in which he said that the USA “should commit itself to achieve the goal, before this decade is out, of landing a man on the Moon and returning him safely to the Earth.”
+At this point, very little was known about traveling in space – Yuri Gagarin’s historic flight was still three weeks away, with an American manned launch a further month in the future.
+NASA’s engineers listened to the speech with a mix of excitement and trepidation since they were very much aware of the vast challenge that lay before them.
+This was a challenge recognized by Kennedy himself and acknowledged in the speech at Rice where he compared the moon objective to climbing mountains and Alcock and Brown’s first transatlantic flight.
+He went on to say “We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard; because that goal will serve to organize and measure the best of our energies and skills because that challenge is one that we are willing to accept…” This is key to any innovative endeavor, the recognition that the challenge exists, but it can be overcome through the marshaling of resources applied to resolve the difficulties.

-NASA’s leadership, having been set this challenge, began the process in a manner familiar to all those carrying out R&D before and since: they started to break the problem down into smaller, more achievable goals.
-The initial objective of landing on the moon must have seemed insurmountable, and no-one suggested that it would be achieved in a single attempt.
+Having been set this challenge, NASA’s leadership began the process in a manner familiar to all those carrying out R&D before and since: they started to break the problem down into smaller, more achievable goals.
+The initial objective of landing on the moon must have seemed insurmountable, and no one suggested that it would be achieved in a single attempt.
 Instead, they began to list the different steps they would need to take, and the components and systems required to achieve them: rockets for launch; systems for landing; rendezvous and docking capability; life-support in space; a means of navigation… the list goes on.

-Through all six moon landing missions, NASA continued to push the envelope of what was possible, with longer lunar stays and the shift to science-focused missions later in the programme.
+Through all six moon-landing missions, NASA continued to push the envelope of what was possible, with longer lunar stays and the shift to science-focused missions later in the program.
 The Lunar Roving Vehicle, used on the final three missions, brought all the complications of a new and untried piece of hardware, albeit one that functioned largely without difficulty.
-However the change in focus of those missions to science, rather than purely the engineering of actually getting to the moon and back, meant that the crews were performing very different tasks on the surface and given very different training.
+However, the change in focus of those science missions, rather than purely the engineering of actually getting to the moon and back, meant that the crews were performing very different tasks on the surface and given very different training.
 Most notably, the astronauts were trained in field geology, to ensure that they would be able to identify useful rock samples, training which paid off with the collection of anorthosite rocks that geologists back on earth were able to study to understand details about the Moon’s formation.

-Further problems over the remaining missions demonstrated that the technological challenges still existed throughout the programme: Apollo 12 suffered problems as a result of lightning strikes during launch (failure being only narrowly averted by switching to obscure backup electronics), and an explosion on Apollo 13resulted in the mission being aborted and nearly the loss of the crew.
-This illustrates a key possibility in an innovative endeavour – the possibility of failure, catastrophic or otherwise.
-Gene Kranz, one of NASA’s Flight Directors, was quoted in the film Apollo 13 as saying “Failure is not an option”.
+Further problems over the remaining missions demonstrated that the technological challenges still existed throughout the program: Apollo 12 suffered problems as a result of lightning strikes during launch (failure being only narrowly averted by switching to obscure backup electronics), and an explosion on Apollo 13resulted in the mission being aborted and nearly the loss of the crew.
+This illustrates a key possibility in an innovative endeavor – the possibility of failure, catastrophic or otherwise.
+One of NASA’s Flight Directors, Gene Kranz was quoted in the film Apollo 13 as saying “Failure is not an option”.
 While this is a great line at a key moment in the film, it is wrong.
 Failure was always an option, always a possibility; just not one he was willing to accept in the circumstances.
 Failure remains a possibility in an R&D project, but often with much less severe consequences than NASA faced.
-Indeed, the possibility of failure is a key indicator of the presence of R&D, showing that a scientific or technological uncertainty is present – and this is a fundamental requirement of R&D.
+Indeed, the possibility of failure is a key indicator of the presence of R&D, showing that scientific or technological uncertainty is present – and this is a fundamental requirement of R&D.

 Contributions to development

-The contemporary definition of R&D recognises three types of activity: Basic research, Applied research, and Experimental development.
-Examples of all three can be found within the Apollo programme.
-Werner von Braun, the rocket scientist who led development of the Saturn V, said “Basic research is what I am doing when I don’t know what I am doing”, encapsulating the concept that a highly intelligent and trained person may find themselves at a loss as to how to proceed.
+The contemporary definition of R&D recognizes three types of activity: Basic research, Applied Research, and Experimental development.
+Examples of all three can be found within the Apollo program.
+Werner von Braun, the rocket scientist who led the development of the Saturn V, said “Basic research is what I am doing when I don’t know what I am doing”, encapsulating the concept that a highly intelligent and trained person may find themselves at a loss as to how to proceed.
 When this occurs, that person reverts to exploring the fundamental principles of their science, without any particular application being immediately obvious.
-This then leads into Applied research; investigation of concepts with a particular objective in mind, such as the overall design of the spacecraft components.
-The final stage, Experimental development, manifested itself as the actual engineering of those components, and the processes for manufacture, assembly and testing.
+This then leads to Applied research; an investigation of concepts with a particular objective in mind, such as the overall design of the spacecraft components.
+The final stage, Experimental development, manifested itself as the actual engineering of those components, and the processes for manufacture, assembly, and testing.